Justice Amy Coney Barrett to hear first Supreme Court oral arguments Monday

 CLICK HERE TO GET THE FOX NEWS APP

-Monday will also mark another first for Barrett, as the court will release the orders list from its Friday conference, which was her first as a justice.
+The Supreme Court on Monday also released an order list from its Friday conference, which was the first Barrett would have participated in as a justice.
+But the court in its order list said "Justice Barrett took no part in the consideration or decision of the motions or petitions appearing on this Order List."

+This is consistent with a handful of decisions the Supreme Court made in emergency election-related cases last week in which Barrett did not participate because she had not been able to review all the briefs from the parties after only being seated Tuesday.

 Conferences are where justices meet behind closed doors, primarily deciding which cases they will put on their docket.
-The orders list will be released online at 9:30 a.m.
-Monday.

-On orders lists, justices also sometimes dissent from a decision not to hear a case, and it is possible that Barrett will write such a dissent or join one.
-Justices Thomas and Samuel Alito have written many such dissents in recent terms.
+The court did not add any new cases to its docket Monday, but did issue a handful of "per curium" decisions.

 Fox News' Bill Mears contributed to this report.